 It’s important to experience the right treatment programs during addiction detox and rehab.
 Entering the wrong programs or leaving an essential program out of your recovery experience could cause you to relapse.
 Dual diagnosis treatment can be very helpful to some patients in addiction recovery.
 Specifically, those with a co-occurring mental disorder surely need dual diagnosis therapy.
-Because the treatment is so helpful to some patients, it’s important to look at the program as an option, even if you’re not sure you need it.
+Due to the fact that the treatment is so helpful to some patients, it’s important to look at the program as an option, even if you’re not sure you need it.

 What Is Dual Diagnosis?

 Dual diagnosis is the term used when patients struggle with both substance abuse and a mental illness at the same time.
 Any mental illness can be included in the diagnosis, such as:

 - Bipolar Disorder

 - Obsessive-Compulsive Disorder